 If consumed regularly, many individuals who drink caffeinated beverages find that they build a tolerance over time.
 One energy drink turns into two, two turn into four, and before they know it, they’re buying cases in bulk just to get through the week.
 Tolerance occurs when the effects of the stimulant decrease over time and after habitual usage, such that more and more caffeine is needed to produce the same effects in your brain and body.
 The alertness that you are seeking and craving actually get harder to obtain.

 As tolerance and consumption increase, individuals start teetering closer to the tipping point and negative health outcomes become more probable.
-Some studies have shown a relationship between coffee consumption and various types of cancers, and many others have drawn links between excessive caffeine and the exacerbation of clinical-grade anxiety.
+Many studies have drawn links between excessive caffeine and the exacerbation of mental and emotional distress.

 This isn’t even taking into account the health impact and physical toll of the other lesser-known ingredients that are often mixed into energy drinks, like refined sugars and artificial flavoring.
 Even coffee can have its hidden dangers, like mold, mycotoxins, and pesticides.
 So, do you really want to keep chugging away?